WOWEN-DEV/wowen.tech/README.md

 <br>

 # About
-WOWEN is not just a company; we are a creative powerhouse with expertise in full-stack development, FemTech, UX, design, and marketing.
+WOWEN is not just a company; we are a creative powerhouse with expertise in full-stack development, FemTech, publishing, UX, design, and marketing.
 We have a unique ability to transform high-level strategy into practical implementation at the intersection of business development, communication, and technology.

 <br>